Tehilois Yoel

 Overview

-TEHILOIS YOEL is a charitable company registered with the Charity Commission on 12 February 2018 (charity number 1177104).
+TEHILOIS YOEL is a charitable company registered with the Charity Commission (charity number 1177104).
 The charity is associated with the Satmar Hasidic community in the Stamford Hill area of London, with connections to the Beth Hamedrash Tehillois Yoel synagogue at 148 Upper Clapton Road.

-The charity operates primarily as a grant maker with objectives spanning three main areas: advancing Orthodox Judaism through synagogue and religious facility support; promoting education worldwide through scholarships, maintenance allowances, and grants to educational organizations; and preventing or relieving poverty through grants and loans to individuals and organizations globally.
+The charity operates primarily as a grant maker with objectives spanning three main areas: advancing Orthodox Judaism through synagogue and religious facility support; promoting education worldwide through scholarships, maintenance allowances, and grants to educational organisations; and preventing or relieving poverty through grants and loans to individuals and organisations globally.

 Funding Priorities